Mathematical Anatomy of Neutrino Decoherence in Red Turbulence: A Fractional Calculus Approach: Exact Solution in Laplace Space

-This result, which emerges naturally from the non‑perturbative NZ treatment, encapsulates the complete interplay between coherent oscillations (poles at $s + \kappa_\nu \tilde{\mathcal{K}}(s) = \pm i$) and the algebraic decoherence induced by the long‑range correlations of red turbulence.
+which enforces $P_{ee}(0)=1$ by construction (initial-value theorem) and reduces to the standard coherent matter-oscillation limit as $\kappa_\nu\to0$.
+This result, which emerges naturally from the non‑perturbative NZ treatment, encapsulates the complete interplay between coherent oscillations (poles at $s + \kappa_\nu \tilde{\mathcal{K}}(s) = \pm i$) and the algebraic decoherence induced by long-range correlations in the negative spectral index regime ($\nu<0$).